griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 Based on the tumor DNA VAF of known drivers and/or consideration of the distribution of tumor variants you may choose to adjust the Clonal DNA VAF and “Recalculate Tiering” before beginning the review.
-For example, if the tumor has a TP 53 or KRAS driver variant with VAF of 25 % and you believe it represents a heterozygous (non-CNV altered region) you might set this cutoff to 25 %.
+For example, if the tumor has a TP53 or KRAS driver variant with a VAF of 25% and you believe it represents a heterozygous (non-CNV altered region) you might set this cutoff to 25%.

 **Variant Type**

 Consider whether the variant is a SNV, InDel or DNV.
 Variants that are insertions, deletions or nucleotide variants have different interpretations from the perspective of DNA and RNA VAF, reference matches, number of core binding peptides expected, etc.

 [**TSL (transcript support level)**](https://grch37.ensembl.org/info/genome/genebuild/transcript_quality_tags.html)